SoftwareSystemsLaboratory/PTMTorrent/README.md

 - data/MODELHUB/repos/AUTHOR/`MODEL` is the name of the repository that was cloned.

+Model hub scripts do not overwrite the folder.
+In other words, it is a safe operation to run multiple model hub scripts from the same directory sequentially or concurrently.

 Specifics about the types of metadata files and content that is produced by the scripts can be found in each model hub's script folder's `README.md` file.